The E. M. Viquesney Doughboy Database

 Other nearby memorials recognize those who served in World War II, Korea and Vietnam.

-One of Viquesney's rare stone Doughboys.
-The primary visible differences between the stone Doughboy and the widely-placed placed metal Doughboy are that the metal Doughboy stumps are replaced on the stone Doughboy by a large tree trunk that joins the Doughboy at the left hip to help provide stability, the rifle on the stone Doughboy is made of zinc, and the stone version is a little shorter.
-Interestingly, the copyright shows 1922, but the first two dedicated (Madison, Georgia and Parsons) weren’t dedicated until 1930.
-Madison, West Virginia’s wasn’t dedicated until 1938.
+One of Viquesney's three known stone Doughboys.
+The primary visible differences between the stone Doughboy and the widely-placed placed sheet bronze and cast zinc versions are that the two tree stumps on the bases of the metal versions are replaced on the stone version by one large tree trunk that joins the Doughboy at the left hip to help provide stability.
+Also, the rifle on the stone Doughboy is made of zinc, the right arm is more bent at the elbow, and the stone version is a little shorter.

 Picture